gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 </div>

 <div role="tabpanel" class="tab-pane" id="dynamics-app-outlook" markdown="1">
+### 📚 Documentation
+* <a href="https://joegill.com/power-apps-outlook-deep-linking/?utm_source=substack&utm_medium=email" target="_blank" rel="noopener noreferrer">Outlook deep linking</a>

+### Dynamics 365 App for Outlook
-#### Plugin that connects Outlook with Power Apps, allowing users to track emails or appointments, access or create records directly from Outlook.
+Plugin that connects Outlook with Power Apps, allowing users to track emails or appointments, access or create records directly from Outlook.
 * To enable integration of a table with Outlook, make sure the table is included in the 'Dynamics 365 App for Outlook' application.
 * To install the plugin on a email user, go in the `application > Advanced setting > Email configuration > Mailboxes` and follow the steps :
 {% include image.html file="powerapps_outlookconfiguration.png" max-width="50%" %}